Kūkahi

-Kūkahi Lee (July 29, 1999), professionally known mononymously as Kūkahi (/ˈkuːkɑːhiː/), is a Native Hawaiian singer-songwriter, multi-instrumentalist, and record producer.
+Kūkahi Allan Nu’uanu Lee (July 29, 1999), professionally known mononymously as Kūkahi (/ˈkuːkɑːhiː/), is a Native Hawaiian singer-songwriter, multi-instrumentalist, and record producer.
 Born and raised in Honolulu, Hawaii, Kūkahi began writing music at a young age and performed in musical venues around the world throughout his early teens.
 After graduating from high school in 2015, he founded an independent record label that is distributed and funded by Makaliʻi Productions.

 In 2017, his eponymous debut won a Nā Hōkū Hanohano Award for Alternative Album of the Year.
 At the age of 17, he became the youngest solo artist in history to be endowed with a Nā Hōkū Hanohano Award.

 Kūkahi released an EP entitled, Raw, at the age of 15, and composed and arranged his debut album, Kukahi the same year.
 "Kukahi" was released when he was 16-years-old.
 At the age of 17, he released his second album, Human.
 His release party was held at the Record Parlour in Hollywood, California.